mattehalen/Scheduled-countdown/README.md

 - [] JZZ-gui-Select for midi interface
 - [] Add save/load to folder for saving adminsettings on other places for backup.
 - [] Add Time-varible to Alert Function
+- [] Socket - getscheduledTimes to Async
+- [] scheduleBool in socket.js Seams to not update correctly -
+    save dayOfWeek dosn't update the dayOfWeek.js function.
+Reload of Server make this WORK.
+- [] install Socket.js ON index.js

 # Bugs
 - [] offsetTime dosn't effect 5min countdown
 - [] Navigated to chrome-error://chromewebdata/ - for some users. macbookAir - Chrome
 - [] Dosn't work on Internet Explorer
+- [] myIpArray dont work after update in socket.js

 ## Bug Fixes
 ### 2020-11-15